KathyReid/pivotsummit-2016/transcript.md

 SLIDE: Artisans

 These are the job clusters that require manual and dexterity skills - construction, production and maintenance.
 Builders, plumbers, electricians and tradie type roles are all in this cluster.

 The complex problem solving skills and systems thinking skills - the ability to understand what parts do within a whole - are going to be in high demand, according to the World Economic Forum.
 And Australia's population growth is likely to create new jobs in this cluster, so the future will generally be a favourable time for Artisans.

 But even traditional construction roles are likely to be challenged by the rise of advanced manufacturing - such as 3D printing and 3D prototyping.
-In face, we're getting to the point where 3D printers are now at an industrial scale, and are starting to print things as big as houses.
+In fact, we're getting to the point where 3D printers are now at an industrial scale, and are starting to print things as big as houses.

 SLIDE: 3D printed house